Defense lawyers seek detention at home for Jeffrey Epstein

 The once-secret agreement with federal prosecutors in Florida has been widely criticized as a sweetheart deal.
 The criticism has fallen heavily on Labor Secretary Alex Acosta, who played a role in the 2008 plea deal that let Epstein avoid federal prosecution.

-The New York charges, which carry the potential for up to 45 years in prison, say Epstein abused dozens of girls at his mansions in New York and Palm Beach, Florida, in the early 2000s.
+The New York charges, which carry the potential for up to 45 years in prison, say Epstein abused dozens of girls at his mansions in New York and Palm Beach, Florida.

 His new arrest has drawn attention to his past friendships with powerful people, including Donald Trump before he became president, former President Bill Clinton, Britain’s Prince Andrew and former Harvard law professor Alan Dershowitz.